BensThoughts/next-mdx-filesystem/README.md

 While this could be used outside of a next.js project it was designed to be used inside of next.js `getStaticProps()` and `getStaticPaths()`.

->**Important Note:** The directory and .mdx file names become a part of the slug path.
+>**IMPORTANT NOTE:** The directory and .mdx file names become a part of the slug
+>path.
 They need to use a slug friendly separator such as hyphens.
+Example:
-Example: 'react-articles' is *good* 'react articles' is *bad*. 'react-article.mdx' is *good* 'react article.mdx' is *bad*
+>'react-articles' is *good* 'react articles' is *bad*.
+>'my-first-react-article.mdx' is *good* 'my first react article.mdx' is *bad*

 ---